 hungersleep records: indie record label and music production company that works with talented musicians, composers and producers to create artistically and musically challenging work. hungersleep records offers a label, music library and in-house production services through Sound Gallery Studios.

-Exeter City Council: has supported the initial stages of the Exeter Phoenix basement redevelopment and has supported the Analogue to Digital Music Expo 2012.
+Exeter City Council: has supported the initial stages of Sound Gallery Studios and basement redevelopment and has supported the Analogue to Digital Music Expo in 2012 & 2014.

 Royal Albert Memorial Museum: Exeter's largest museum, with a diverse range of collections and educational facilities.
-In December 2011 Exeter's Royal Albert Memorial Museum and Art Gallery (RAMM) reopened after a multi-million pound refurbishment.
 RAMM is an exquisite jewel box of a building and one of the most appealing treasures in Britain and houses the Vincenzo Sodi harpsichord built in 1782 in Florence.
 Sound Gallery have recorded each individual note of this unique instrument and have developed a digital keyboard in order to restore and pass on to new generations its unique sound: Virtual Vincenzo.

 Benefactors & Honorary Members

 C. J. Peters for his support and faith in our cause.